Go to Home Page

 He enlisted, August 21, 1861, in the famous 1st Vt.
 Cavalry, serving three years and four months.
 He was attached to Sheridan's Cavalry Corps; participated in the battles of Gettysburg, Chancellorsville, Spotsylvania, Cold Harbor, Wilderness, Winchester, Cedar Creek, and twenty-six skirmishes.
 He was wounded and taken prisoner at Middletown, Va., May 25, 1862, in a cavalry charge led by General Banks; his horse was killed by a cannon ball from a battery stationed within three hundred yards, fell with sixteen others and was ridden over by a company of the 1st Maine Cavalry; was in prison at Lynchburg and Belle Island, Va., from May 25 to Sept.
 17. His regiment has the honor of having captured at Cedar Creek forty-two cannon, the largest number taken by any regiment during the war.
 He was honorably discharged at Burlington, Nov.
 19, 1864.

-After the war he was two years chief clerk at the Welden House, St. Albans.
+After the war he was two years chief clerk at the Welden House, Saint Albans.
 He went to California in 1868, and for six years was with the Wells-Fargo Express Co.
 In 1875 he became an editorial writer of the "Alta California."
 In 1878 he was appointed chief permit clerk in the San Francisco Custom House, which position he still fills.

 The positions he has occupied in the Grand Army of the Republic are too many for our space; suffice it to say, he is now quartermaster and secretary of Veteran Guard, G.A.R., George H. Thomas Post, etc. For five years he has been secretary of the Pacific Coast Association, "Native Sons of Vermont."
 He is a regular attendant and contributor to Simpson Memorial Methodist Church.